Hurmos/Hurmos-app/README.md

 #### Resources

 #### Players
+* University channels

-## Customer Relationships
+* ## Customer Relationships
 ### What kind of customer relationships do you want to build?
 #### player
-* Feeling that by playing you NHL style be a pro method, where there is a straight path to the top.
-* Finding the match should give you same goosebumbs as hours before a big game.
-* Winning alone should feel as good as winning with your own team.
+* Joining the competitive part of the system should be better that belonging to a club.
+Finding the each competitive match should give you same goosebumbs as hours before a big game, and winning alone should feel as good as winning with your own team.
-* Deep trust to the platform which provides safe experiences.
+* Starting as noobie, being an chill-player, they have a deep trust to the platform that provides safe experiences with exersicing.
-* Image of not an replacement for regular clubs, but a own ecosystem.
 #### resource owner
 * Happy initial reaction of the product.
 * Interest usign the product to grow business, not stay alive.